Are Personal Loans Taxable? What the IRS Says About Income

 When Could a Personal Loan Be Taxable?

-Interest on a personal loan is generally not tax-deductible when you are using that loan for personal use.
+Interest on a personal loan generally isn't tax-deductible when you use the loan for personal use.

 Business expenses: If you use the loan for business expenses, such as if you're a self-employed individual and weren't able to qualify for a business loan, the interest may be tax-deductible.

-Taxable investments: If you borrow money specifically to invest, it likely qualifies for deduction.
+Taxable investments: If you borrow money specifically to invest, it likely qualifies for a deduction.

 Here's how personal loans compare to other types of loans when it comes to their taxability and eligibility for deductions.